 If amounts that must be withheld are not withheld or are not deposited or paid to the United States CAUTION Treasury, the trust fund recovery penalty may apply.
-The penalty is 100% of the unpaid trust fund tax.
+The penalty is the full amount of the unpaid trust fund tax.
 This penalty may apply to you if these unpaid taxes cannot be immediately collected from the employer or business.

-The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.
-See section 11 of Pub.
-15 (Circular E) for more information.
+The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, and paying over these taxes. and who acted willfully in not doing so.
+For more information, see section 11 of Pub.
+15 (Circular E).